-Gleaners will be closed on Monday May 18th to observe Victoria Day.
-We will re-open on Tuesday May 19th at 9am.
+Gleaners will be closed on Wednesday July 1st for Canada Day.
+We will re-open on Thursday July 2nd at 9am.

 Wednesday evening service is temporarily suspended.
 If you are a client that accesses Wednesday evenings, please contact us to arrange alternative options.

 We accept donations online through Canada Helps, mailed donations, in-person donations (Monday to Friday 8:30-2pm for in-person) or over-the-phone donations with a credit card.

 As of Monday March 16th, Michaelangelo’s Cafe is temporarily closed due to COVID-19.